-Weaknesses are the things that the NOC performs poorly, and the resources it lacks related to the projects and public value it wants to achieve.
-Those shortcomings can, and should be, corrected through better management (Robinson, 2020, 59).
+Weaknesses are the things that the NOC performs poorly, and the resources it lacks for the projects and public value it wants to achieve.
+Those shortcomings can, and should, be corrected through better management.

-Every NOC, potentially, can do some things poorly, or may focus on things that are not so beneficial or effective for its members.
+Possibly every NOC can do some things poorly, or may focus on things that are not so beneficial or effective for its members.
 Weaknesses are particularly noteworthy if they prevent the NOC from achieving its mission.
-This might mean finances leaking unnecessarily, hidden agendas of some directors, adding high work load to staff, having a low level of professionalisation, having a lack of rooms, improperly targeting member federations or athletes, losing money by not dealing well with government, IOC, or sponsors.
-Weaknesses harm (or prevent benefit), and are related to how the NOC is managed.
+This might mean finances leaking unnecessarily, hidden agendas of some directors, giving a high work load to the staff, having a low level of professionalisation, having a lack of rooms, improperly targeting member federations or athletes, or losing money by not dealing well with the government, IOC, or sponsors.
+Weaknesses are harmful (or prevent benefit), and are related to how the NOC is managed.
 Therefore, weaknesses are a part of the internal analysis of the NOC.